Our name IS our story, and what we are about.

-In 1930, First Church of the Nazarene, Eugene, Oregon was formed by an unlikely group of people responding yes to God's direction.
-The Great Depression was raging, the church building burned down, our first lead pastor, Ava Adams, fell ill and had to resign.
+The presence of City First Church is nothing short of a miracle as this faith family trusted God with a river-stepping faith from our inception.
+In 1930, First Church of the Nazarene, Eugene, Oregon was formed by an unlikely group of people responding 'yes' to God's direction.
+The Great Depression was raging, the church building burned down, and our first Lead Pastor, Rev. Ava Adams, fell ill and had to resign.
 We had to move to a tent to worship.
 It wasn't easy.
-It was nothing short of a miracle as this faith family trusted God with a river-stepping faith.

-In recent years, God has been calling and raising up leaders to steward a renewed care for our local community.
-A burden has been placed on our hearts for the least, the lost, and the marginalized that they might find the hope, healing and wholeness that only Jesus can provide.
+In recent years, God has been calling and raising up leaders to steward a renewed care for our local community and church.
+A burden has been placed on our hearts for the least, the lost, and the marginalized that they might find the hope, healing, and wholeness that only Jesus can provide.